 Climate fluctuates from year to year and from decade to decade owing to dynamics internal to the climate system.
 This natural climate variability will continue to have significant impacts on our society under global warming and cause uncertainty in the prediction of future regional climate change.
 Understanding the basic dynamical mechanisms of climate variability is crucial not only for the regional climate prediction but also for detection and attribution of observed climate changes.
-A challenge is that instrumental records have been inadequate to fully characterize natural climate variability; What is the range of decadal climate variability and its impacts, especially those associated with the El Nino-Southern Oscillation?
+A challenge is that instrumental records have been inadequate to fully characterize natural climate variability; What is the range of decadal climate variability in the Pacific and Atlantic Oceans?
+Can global warming affect natural climate variability and its impacts, especially those associated with the El Nino-Southern Oscillation?
 What are the dynamical and physical mechanisms that may cause abrupt climate changes?
 In order to further our understanding of basic mechanisms and test model predictions, we need to be more creative with our strategies to observe and test hypotheses with instrumental and paleoclimate proxy data.
 UTIG is uniquely positioned to tackle this important scientific problem through the development of decadally resolved paleoclimate proxies and their interpretation in terms of theory and modeling.